venkatkapil24/batch_nl/README.md

     pytest

-Tests compare the O(N^2) neighbour list against matscipy neighbour-list output across a range of crystal structures and cell types taken from vesin and torch-sim (oblique, cubic, tetragonal, orthorhombic, hcp, rhombohedral, triclinic, etc.).
+Tests compare the O(N^2) neighbour-list output with matscipy over various crystal systems and cell geometries (cubic, tetragonal, orthorhombic, hcp, rhombohedral, triclinic, oblique, etc.).

 ---------------------------------------------------------------------

 ## License

-The pynl project is licensed under the Academic Software License v1.0 (ASL) - see the LICENSE file for details.
+The pynl project is licensed under the Academic Software License v1.0 (ASL).

-Copyright
+See the LICENSE file for details.

-[pynl] is (c) 2024, [Venkat Kapil]
+[pynl] is (c) 2024, Venkat Kapil

-[pynl] is published and distributed under the Academic Software License v1.0 (ASL).

-[pynl] is distributed in the hope that it will be useful for non-commercial academic research, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the ASL for more details.

-You should have received a copy of the ASL along with this program; if not, write to [venkat.kapil@gmail.com].
-It is also published at [ASL-link-here].

-You may contact the original licensor at [venkat.kapil@gmail.com].
+Distributed under the ASL v1.0 without any warranty; see the license for details.

+Contact: venkat.kapil@gmail.com